 What you actually get

-I was a little skeptical at first because, as established, I can be picky about certain products.
+I was a little skeptical when Anker sent these earbuds for review because, as established, I can be picky about certain products.
 That and I already own a pair of AirPods Pro that I’ve, for the most part, been happy with.

 For the most part means not completely, and the AirPods Pro has a couple of limitations which I’ll come back around to shortly.
 That brings me to the Liberty Air 2 Pro earbuds.